 CSIRO Kick-Start provides matched funding for start-ups and small to medium enterprises to access CSIRO's research expertise and capabilities.
 Funding supports research activities including testing new ideas with commercial potential, developing novel or improved products or processes, and testing novel materials.
 Eligible businesses can receive between $10,000 and $50,000 in matched funding.

-A tax incentive program that provides financial support to eligible companies conducting research and development activities in Australia.
-Companies can claim tax deductions or offsets based on their eligible R&D expenditure.
-The program is self-assessed, with applicants responsible for determining the eligibility of their activities.
+A tax offset program that provides financial support to eligible corporations conducting research and development activities in Australia.
+Companies can claim tax offsets based on eligible R&D expenditure, with different benefit rates depending on company size and expenditure levels.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.